Get Started

 Installation

-1️⃣ Download the binary zip for your system at https://github.com/nature-lang/nature/releases and extract it.
+1️⃣ Download the binary package suitable for your system from https://github.com/nature-lang/nature/releases and extract it.

 2️⃣ Move the nature folder to the /usr/local